 - Key new voluntary arrangement cases: Fehily v Atkinson BPIR 21 on mental capacity; Golstein v Bishop BPIR 51 and Re Gertner BPIR on material irregularity; and Green v Wright BPIR 430 on the non-release of IVA trusts on successful completion.

-An essential reference work for insolvency lawyers, corporate restructuring specialists, licensed insolvency practitioners, academics and accountants.
+provides a unique combination of the experience and knowledge of an established practitioner team from leading chambers, with a prominent academic.
+This is an essential reference work for insolvency lawyers, corporate restructuring specialists, licensed insolvency practitioners, academics and accountants.